AienTech/aws-ecs-metadata-node/README.md

 # A library for nodejs

 `aws-ecs-metadata-node` is a NodeJS library to fetch and retrieve the meta data of a ECS service.
+There's also [another version built for golang](https://github.com/BrunoScheufler/aws-ecs-metadata-go) by [Bruno Scheufler](https://github.com/BrunoScheufler)

 ## Installation